AmyJapanese/VSNote/readme.md

   - RGB: (0, 122, 204)
 - The theme is designed for Obsidian’s built-in theme installer (“Community Themes”) —
   no manual installation instructions are provided here.
+- “VScodian” is derived from “VS Code” + the suffix “-ian”.
+  It is not related to Obsidian or its official branding.
 - Works best with the default Obsidian UI layout.
   Some heavily customized plugin layouts may need additional CSS adjustments.